NASCAR operations of Team Penske: Car No. 12 history

 Blaney started the 2022 season with a fourth place finish at the 2022 Daytona 500.
 Despite scoring no wins in the first 13 races, he stayed consistent with four top-fives and six top-10 finishes.
 He also won the 2022 NASCAR All-Star Race.
-Despite being involved in a multi-car crash on lap 31 of the regular season finale at the Daytona night race, Blaney rallied to finish 15th to clinch the 16th and final Playoff spot of the season, beating Martin Truex Jr. by three points.
+Despite being involved in a multi-car crash on lap 31 of the regular season finale at the Daytona night race, Blaney rallied to finish 15th after avoiding The Big One to clinch the 16th and final Playoff spot of the season, beating Martin Truex Jr. by three points.
 Blaney was eliminated following the Round of 8 after finishing third at Martinsville.
+Despite being winless, he finished the season eighth in the points standings.